cake-lab/ARFlow/python/examples/README.md

 # ARFlow Server Examples

-The simplest example is [`simple`](simple/simple.py).
+The simplest example is [simple](simple/simple.py).
 You may want to start there!

 ## Setup

-If you're using `pip`, you should create and activate a virtual environment before installing any example's dependencies:
+If you're using pip, you should create and activate a virtual environment before installing any example's dependencies:

 ```shell
 python3 -m venv .venv
 source .venv/bin/activate
 ```

-If you're using `poetry` instead, you can just install the dependencies directly, as shown below.
+If you're using Poetry instead, you can just install the dependencies directly, as shown below.

 ## Installing the example